Hemisquilla: Anatomy

 Prey capture in Hemisquilla species is extremely rapid.
 Contact with the prey is made within 4-10 milliseconds, and the striking limb moves at a linear velocity of around 10 meters per second.
 There are five physiologically different motor units composed of muscle fibers that work together to make this rapid strike possible.

+Etymology

+The genus name comes from Ancient Greek ἡμι- (hēmi-), meaning 'half', and Latin squilla, meaning 'a kind of shrimp'.